PhoenixTales/wiki.gothicarchive.org/factions.md

 - `hold black masses every now and then in order to get through to this being with magical rituals` (_Sleeper's Ban_)
 - some blame them for demonic visions and earthquakes troubling the prisoners

+## Shadows Of The Old Camp
+- secretive spies and assassins working for _Ore Barons_
+- their headquarters are in the dungeons of _Old Camp Castle_
+- for obvious reasons they are unlikely to wear easily recognizable uniforms and may even pretend to be members of other factions

 ## Stomp's Family
 - only mentioned in _Sleeper's Ban_
 - `respected merchant family`